petrosDemetrakopoulos/SmartViews/README.md

 3) **The API** (in "index.js" file) that we use to call smart contract methods.

 The front-end code is much simpler and it is located under "views" directory.
-It contains the .ejs templates for the pages we use to call the API functions.
+It contains the .ejs templates for the pages we use to call the API functions in a more user-friendly way.